Showing top 0 results 0 results found

 State the objective of the meeting and the outcome you want to achieve.
 For example, “The goal of this meeting is to plan marketing actions for the next month.”
 Quickly go through an agenda.
 Subjects that are off topic are recommended for later because you’ll lose focus.

-4. Stick to the agenda and time frames
+4. Stick to the virtual team meeting agenda and time frames

 It might turn out that some attendants stray off in different directions.
 But, just because one teammate has an issue with something, that doesn’t always mean it should involve the rest of the team.
 Back yourself up with the agenda, and assure them that you will address their concern as soon as possible.
 For example, “I see you’d like to discuss this more, but we’re limited on time here.
 There’s a lot of people involved, and other topics need to be covered as well.
 So, let me note it down.
 We’ll move it offline and address it after this meeting.”
 However, if the discussion involved everyone on the team, allow for a little flexibility.